Exabyte-io/documentation/docs/billing/pricing.md

 Detailed description on submission queues is available [elsewhere](../compute/queues.md).
 In brief, there are three types: debug (for short calculations with very quick turnaround), on-demand (for most production runs) and saving (for lower priority tasks).

 Debug queue is charged at `2x` the [base rate](../billing/pricing.md), on-demand queues are charged at `1x` the base rate and saving queues are charged at `0.2x` the base.

+## Extra storage

+You can purchase extra storage to increase the limits beyond the default value for your subscription level at $0.2 per Gb per month.
+Thus, 100Gb of extra storage would cost $20 per calendar month.
+Contact us at support@exabyte.io for more details.